edbert2397/todo-app-flutter/README.md

 ### priority task
 - The priority task can be scrolled left and right
 - There is progress indicator on the priority task so that user can see what is his progress on that task.
-- If the task is not done, the background color is light purple, however if it's done, the background color will be a darker purple.
+- If the task is not done, the background color is light blue, however if it's done, the background color will be a blue.
 - If it is pressed, it will display the title, progress, and description of the task.
-There is *"Mark as Done"* button on there that if it is pressed, the task will be considered done.
+There is a button on there.
+If the task is currently marked as not done, the button will display 'Mark as Done'.
+Pressing the button will change the task's status to done.
+Conversely, if the task is already marked as done, the button will show 'Mark as Not Done'.
+Clicking this will revert the task back to an not done status.
-- If it is long pressed, it will navigated to `edik task screen` where you can edit the title or the description of the task.
+- If it is double pressed, it will navigated to `edik task screen` where you can edit the title or the description of the task.
 - If it is swiped up, the task will be deleted.
+- Supports drag and drop to reorder the items.

 ### daily task
 - The daily task can be scrolled up and down
 - If the task is not done, the indicator circle's color of the task is white, however if it's done, the indicator circle's color will be purple and there will be a linethrough on the title of the task.
 - If it is pressed, it will display the title and description of the task.
-There is "Mark as Done" button on there that if it is pressed, the task will be considered done.
+There is a button on there.
+If the task is currently marked as not done, the button will display 'Mark as Done'.
+Pressing the button will change the task's status to done.
+Conversely, if the task is already marked as done, the button will show 'Mark as Not Done'.
+Clicking this will revert the task back to an not done status.
-- If it is long pressed, it will navigated to `edik task screen` where you can edit the title or the description of the task.
+- If it is double pressed, it will navigated to `edik task screen` where you can edit the title or the description of the task.
 - If it is swiped left, the task will be deleted.
+- Supports drag and drop to reorder the items.

 ## Add task screen
 You can add the title and description of the task.
 Also, you can choose the category of the task by just clicking the category button.